-The fair value of long-term debt (Level 3) differs from the carrying amount in the interim consolidated financial statements.
-The estimated fair value of long-term debt as of March 31, 2014 and December 31, 2013 was \$11,856 million and \$11,077 million, respectively, determined as a result of discounting using estimated market interest rates for similar financing arrangements.
+The fair value of long-term debt differs from the carrying amount in the interim consolidated financial statements.
+The estimated fair value of long-term debt as of March 31, 2015 and December 31, 2014 was \$11,969 million and \$11,259 million, respectively.
+The fair value of long-term loans (Level 3) was determined as a result of discounting using estimated market interest rates for similar financing arrangements.
 These amounts include all future cash outflows associated with the long-term debt repayments, including the current portion and interest.
 Market interest rates mean the rates of raising long-term debt by companies with a similar credit rating for similar tenors, repayment schedules and similar other main terms.
+The fair value of bonds (Level 1) was determined based on market quotations as of March 31, 2015 and December 31, 2014, respectively.

-During the three months ended March 31, 2014, the Group did not have significant transactions or events that would result in nonfinancial assets and liabilities measured at fair value on a nonrecurring basis.
+During the three months ended March 31, 2015, the Group did not have significant transactions or events that would result in nonfinancial assets and liabilities measured at fair value on a nonrecurring basis.